 Let's implement a simple version of that mouse stream using traditional event listeners in JavaScript.
 To log the x- and y-coordinates of mouse clicks, we could write something like this:

 '''

 ch1/thinking_sequences.js

-document.body.addEventListener('click', function(e) {
+const registerClicks = e => {

 console.log(e.clientX, e.clientY);

-});
+};

+document.body.addEventListener("click", registerClicks);

 '''

 This code will print the x- and y-coordinates of every mouse click in order.
 The output looks like this: